Key Takeaways

 1. Contact Page Example – Website.com

-As you can see, throughout their page, they’ve listed their exact NAP information to fully SEO their contact page.
+Throughout their page, they’ve listed their exact NAP information to fully SEO their contact page.
 Additionally, they feature very relevant Call-To-Action buttons that assist the users in exploring this page.

 2. Contact Page Example – T-Mobile